 The beginning of a momentous innings from Basil Butcher.
 In the third Test against England at Trent Bridge, Butcher came to the crease with West Indies 65 for 2 in their second innings, still 35 behind England.
 He was still there eight hours later, having made a superb 209 not out.
 It took West Indies to 483 for 5 declared, and eventually to a 139-run victory.

 Denis Compton's biggest Test score.
 Pakistan felt the full force of Compton's Brylcreem-sleek strokeplay at Trent Bridge as he carted them for 278 in less than five hours.
 It was imperious stuff, including a six and 33 fours.
-And with Bob Appleyard chipping in with seven wickets, England won comfortably by an innings.
+Bob Appleyard chipped in with seven wickets, and England won comfortably by an innings.